We can all agree that how we work, and our workplaces are going to change because of COVID-19.

 Apple’s Tim Cook said it best, “For all of the beauty of technology and all the things we’ve helped facilitate over the years, nothing yet replaces human interaction… And I don’t think it will ever happen.”

 So, what’s the answer?
-Do we go back to the office or stay home?
+Do we go back to the office or stay at home?

 A 2017 Gallup’s State of the American Workplace study has the answer.
 They found that working remotely for two to three days a week is the most productive.
 That gives us two to three days of collaboration and socializing, with days of quiet and focus.